jimenasalinasgroppo/MDEF/docs/term3/01-Design studio.md

 We are also working on wrapping up and documenting our process to scale the project and pitch to competitions.

 [Figma Landing site](https://www.figma.com/file/uOMyI6194EmIxtUgXjSZdM/Little-Big-Futures?node-id=46%3A2&t=Lr7tCo9V2w7nYxTp-1)

+## Sharing back Collage Intervention with Mamás que Leen
+One of my priorities for this trimester is to share back with a larger community the work related on ecofeminism that I explored during the Second Trimester.

+For this reason, I partnered with Carolina to co-create a Medium Publication called Intersectional Tomorrows where we will share reflections and thougths related to our process and results of the intervention.
+Initially we found ourselves overwhelmed by what to communicate and on what platform but we then decided to start small with one blog post on Medium.